-Normally, only one stream type is installed on a particular base release.
-However, you can change streams by setting the stream preference (see Table 8-1, page 124).
-When you switch streams, you must reinstall the portions of the base release that are affected by the maintenance or feature release that you plan to install.
+If you are currently running a feature release and you use the install maintenance command to install the maintenance stream, you must open all CDs from the base release as part of the installation.
+You then must reinstall the portions of the base release that are affected by the maintenance release that you plan to install.
 You can determine which files are effected by entering the conflicts command.